 So the rhythm of the sequence stays the same but the keys are moved around.

-Sequences can contain events that are not played, for example if the sequence part is shorter than the sequence.
+Sequences can contain events that are not played, for example if the sequence clip is shorter than the sequence.

 The "Trim To Played" function will delete any events that are not played,

 and will also resort the sequence loop so it starts at the beginning of the sequence, i.e. 1.1.0000 sequence time.